felixmr1/treasurePleasure/documents/meetings/TEMPLATE.md

 # Meeting Agenda

-- Group:
+- Group: 9
-- Date:
+- Date: 26/9
-- Chair:
+- Chair: David
 - Participants:

 ## Objectives (5 min)

-- Resolve any issues preventing the team to continue.
+From last meeting:
+- We need to discuss further about the trello structure, estimates
+- All members need to add acceptance criteria to their respecitve assignments

 - Short clear descriptions.